-Revolving Credit Facility Loan - On March 19, 2020, we borrowed \$90.0 million under the revolving credit facility of our First Lien Credit Agreement (the "Revolving Credit Facility Loan"), the proceeds of which are to be used as reserve funding for working capital needs as a precautionary measure in light of the economic uncertainty surrounding the current COVID-19 pandemic.
-The revolving credit facility loan may be repaid and reborrowed at any time.
-The interest rate on the revolving credit facility loan is 4.43% as of March 28, 2020.
-Interest on the revolving credit facility loan is due and payable at the end of each continuation period (as defined in the First Lien Credit Agreement), and the outstanding principal on the revolving credit facility loan is due and payable on October 23, 2023, the maturity date of the revolving credit facility.
+Revolving Credit Facility - On March 19, 2020, we borrowed \$90.0 million under the revolving credit facility of our First Lien Credit Agreement (the "Revolving Credit Facility Loan"), the proceeds of which were to be used as reserve funding for working capital needs as a precautionary measure in light of the economic uncertainty surrounding the COVID-19 pandemic.
+On May 26, 2020, we repaid the Revolving Credit Facility Loan in full.
+As of June 27, 2020, we had \$96.5 million of borrowing capacity available under the revolving credit facility.